Security Architecture

 PBKDF2-style hashing with 10,000 iterations and salt

-Device ID-based code + security questions (≥50% correct)
+Device ID-based recovery code

 Rate Limiting Protection